 The Board remains committed to understanding and addressing customer needs, which is vital in setting and achieving the Company's goals.
 The Company serves a wide variety of different customers and acts in a way designed to meet their diverse needs in a timely and efficient way through its range of products and associated customer service.
-Quarterly reporting from management allows the Board to monitor performance, and challenge management, in delivering on its customer-related objectives and the Board reviews customer complaints to understand areas where improvements can be made.
+Quarterly reporting from management allows the Board to monitor performance, and challenge management, in delivering on its customer-related objectives and the Board reviews customer complaint metrics to understand areas where improvements can be made.
 Management regularly reviews the Company's performance against key customer service metrics.
-Every opportunity is taken by the Board, and the wider IP&I business, to consider customer feedback and related management information, including as part of the Board's strategic decision-making process.
+Every opportunity is taken by the Board, and the wider Insurance, Pensions & Investments ('IP&I') business, to consider customer feedback and related management information, including as part of the Board's strategic decision-making process.